PI Biography

 Professor Heike Laman

-In 2005, Professor Laman was awarded her independent Research Fellowship to join the Department of Pathology at the University of Cambridge.
-She was elected to the Fellowship of Clare College in 2014 and is Director of Studies in Pathology and Genetics, Graduate Admissions Tutor, and Trustee of the College.
+She was elected to the Fellowship of Clare College in 2014 and is Director of Studies (Part IB Biology of Disease; Part II Pathology; Part II Genetics), and is the Graduate Admissions Tutor, and a Trustee of the College.